sudhakar-bellamkonda/VibeCoding/README.md

 # User Performance Tracker
-# Code directed by Sudhakar Bellamkonda
+# Code Prompt Engineered by Sudhakar Bellamkonda

 This project is designed to track user performance based on the number of accounts they interact with in the system.
 It provides a structured way to log interactions and retrieve performance metrics for individual users.